bagbyte/BagLoginBundle/Resources/doc/index.md

 1. Download BagLoginBundle using composer
 2. Enable the Bundle

-3. Create your User class
-4. Configure your application's security.yml
-5. Configure the FOSUserBundle
+3. Configure the BagLoginBundle
-6. Import BagLoginBundle routing
+4. Import BagLoginBundle routing files
-7. Update your database schema

 ### Step 1: Download BagLoginBundle using composer